syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ![](Scrolling_images/Scrolling_img1.png)

-## Set Width and Height in pixel
+## Set width and height in pixel

-To specify the `width` and `height` property of `e-scroll-settings` in pixel, by set the pixel value as integer.
+To specify the `width` and `height` property of the `e-scroll-settings` in pixel, by setting the pixel value as integer.

 The following code example describes the above behavior.